marcdurham/emailer/samples/docker/README.md

 * Type: `55 18 * * * $HOME/emailer/cron.sh >> $HOME/emailer/log.log 2>&1`
 * Then press ESC
 * Now type ZZ

+Note: The time 2:55pm is based on whatever the system's timezone is.
+You can double check this by running `date` and it will say something like "Wed Sep 26 22:53:45 PDT 2018" where "PDT" means the server is set to Pacific Daylight Time timezone.

 Any errors will be saved in the `~/emailer/log.log` file.
 And you can look at the time of the file or `sudo grep cron /var/log/syslog` to see when the command last ran.